JesperDramsch/phd-thesis/transfer-learning-in-automatic-seismic-interpretation/index.rst

 limitations of smaller non-diverse data sets used in the fine-tuning process.
 These pre-trained networks themselves are of little use to most applications in geoscience.
-Nevertheless, they can be integrated into more task-appropriate nn architectures that leverage the pre-training.
+Nevertheless, they can be integrated into more task-appropriate neural network architectures that leverage the pre-training.

 Apart from building deeper networks for image classification, the neural architectures can serve as a forcing function to the task the network is